Club Universitario de Deportes: Supporters

 Universitario's supporters are one of the largest in Peru, only rivaled by Alianza Lima's supporters.
 Universitario's ultra groups are known as Barra Oriente and Trinchera Norte.
-Asociación Barra Dale U, the official name of the Barra Oriente, started in 1968 that notably grew over the years.
+Asociación Barra Dale U, the official name of the Barra Oriente, started in 1968 that notably grown over the years.
 Trinchera Norte is a barra brava that was formed in 1988; in contrast to Alianza Lima's supporters, named "Comando Svr", "Sicarios", and others.

 The two most popular teams in Peru are Universitario and Alianza Lima.
 They are at the top of the polls conducted by many different groups.
 The group Apoyo, Opinion y Mercado in 2006 revealed that Alianza Lima was popular amongst 35%, followed by Universitario, with 32%.
 In 2005, a study by Grupo de Opinión Pública de la Universidad de Lima showed that Universitario was the most popular team in Lima and Callao with 31.7% followed by Alianza Lima with 29.3%.
 However, in 2006 and 2007 Alianza Lima appeared first in their polls.
 There was a narrow margin in 2007 as Alianza Lima reached 29.6% and Universitario followed with 29.5% under a margin of error of ±4.16% In 2009, the university's results varied because Alianza reached first with 40% and Universitario second with 35.5% under a margin of error of ±4.47%.
-Another group known as CPI, revealed in May 2008 that Universitario was favored by 32% whilst Alianza Lima was favored by 33.5% under a margen of error of 2.7% at the national level.
+Another group known as CPI, revealed in May 2008 that Universitario was favored by 32% whilst Alianza Lima was favored by 33.5% under a margin of error of 2.7% at the national level.
 This report was divided into two parts.
 In the metropolitan capital, Universitario led with 42.8% and Alianza tailed behind with 39.9%.
 In the rest of the country, Universitario had a larger lead with 31.5% opposed to Alianza's 24.1%.
 In 2009, CPI released another poll indicating the Universitario was still the most popular team in Peru with 38.6% while Alianza reached 33.1%.
 A survey conducted by Grupo de Opinión Pública de la Universidad de Lima in February 2009, said that Alianza Lima ranked first in popularity with 27.2%; Universitario second with 26.6%.
 However, a second poll released by the same university group in September of the same year ranked Universitario first with 37.9% and Alianza second with 36.6%.
 The most recent report from the group indicates that Universitario has more sympathizers than Alianza with 40.6% over 36.% in the Province of Lima and Callao.
-In 2010, South American Football Confederation (Conmebol) stated that Universitario is the most popular team in Perú.
+In 2010, the South American Football Confederation (Conmebol) stated that Alianza Lima is the most popular team in Perú.

-Women's team

-The women's team won 9 Peruvian Primera División Femenina.
-It represented Peru at the Copa Libertadores Femenina in 2021 and finished third in their group.